heoelri/multiregionanycast/README.md

 * VPN Gateway deployment can take a while - up to 40mins

+## To be investigated

+* VVWAN VpnGateway or Virtual Network Gateway?

 ## Requirements

 * Client VPN Gateway needs to be set to 'Standard' to support bgp.